mohamed-halim-elleuch/python_capa_analyzer/README.md

 2. Dealing with API traces (the pickle file) :

-We have collected informations about the the pickle file
+we have collected informations from the pickle files, specifically about the calls that had been made during the execution of malware files :

 ![image4](./screenshots/image4.jpeg)
 ![image5](./screenshots/image5.jpeg)